 Both of the above conditions are presently satisfied.
 The Governor's March 4, 2020 State of Emergency Declaration and the City's March 25, 2020 proclamation of a local emergency remain in place and have not been lifted.
-Additionally, the Los Angeles County Department of Public Health ("LACDPH") continues to recommend social distancing as one measure to reduce the spread of COVID-19.
+Additionally, the Los Angeles County Department of Public Health ("LACDPH") continues to recommend social distancing as one measure to reduce the spread of COVID-19, especially with the return of mask mandates and record high infection rates due to the highly transmissible Omicron variant.